 All accounts benefit from the following:

-Automatic Rebalancing: Say adieu to manually rebalancing your portfolio once or twice per year.
-At Wealthsimple, rebalancing is done automatically to ensure your asset allocation remains on track.
+Automatic Rebalancing: Say farewell to manually re-balancing your portfolio once or twice yearly.
+At Wealthsimple, re-balancing is done automatically to ensure your asset allocation remains on track.

-Security: In Canada, Wealthsimple/Share Owner Investments Inc. is insured by the Canadian Investor Protection Fund (CIPF), which means that if they go bankrupt, your investments are protected up to $1 million.
-U.S. investors are insured up to $500,000 by the Securities Investor Protection Corporation (SIPC).
-U.K. investors are protected by the Financial Services Compensation Scheme (FSCS) up to £50,000.
+Security: In Canada, Wealthsimple/Share Owner Investments Inc. is insured by the Canadian Investor Protection Fund (CIPF), which means that if they go bankrupt, your investments are protected for up to $1 million.

-Also, they use state-of-the-art encryption to ensure that your personal and financial information is kept secure.
+Also, it uses state-of-the-art encryption to ensure that your personal and financial information is kept secure.

-In addition to these benefits above, accounts that qualify for Wealthsimple Black also get:
+In addition to these benefits above, accounts that qualify for Wealthsimple Black and Wealthsimple Generation also get:

 Tax-Loss Harvesting: If your account will benefit from tax-loss harvesting, the folks at Wealthsimple will assist you through tax-loss selling, enabling you to save money on taxes.